From cakes to creative districts: 8 cool facts about Slovenia

 Slovenia’s 46 km coastline shares similarities with the Italian Riviera (think yachts, gelato, cobblestone lanes and gorgeous Adriatic waters), but without the masses.
 It still gets busy in the summer, but it’s generally more laidback than its Mediterranean neighbours.

-The coastal town of Piran is a great spot.
+The southwestern Adriatic town of Piran is a great spot to launch your coastal adventure.
 Once part of the Venetian empire, the Old Town has kept much of its historic charm, with a lively square and narrow lanes you could spend hours exploring.

 8. It has thousands of caves

 Like caves?
-Slovenia has over 14,000 of them.
-The most famous is the UNESCO-listed Postojna, a 20 km karst cavern filled with eerie rock formations, stalactite-filled tunnels and unique wildlife.
-Look out for the elusive olm, or blind cave salamander, which has adapted to total darkness with enhanced senses of smell, hearing and vibration.
+Slovenia has over 14000 of them.
+The most famous is the UNESCO-listed Postojna, a 20 km karst cavern filled with eerie rock formations, stalactite-hung tunnels and unique wildlife.
+Look out for the elusive cave-dwelling olm – or blind salamander – which has adapted to total darkness, thanks to its enhanced senses of smell and hearing.

 You might also like